Osage community rallies together after tragedy

 Cori Meglan, a committee head representing the Parent Teachers Association, said everyone went above and beyond not just for the event, but in supporting the Otto family.

-"Our community has just stuck together.
-We are like glue," Cori Meglan, committee head said.
+"Our community has just you know stuck together.
+We are just like glue," Cori Meglan, committee head said.
 "We would do anything to support them and get them through their hard time."

 Over 200 participants and volunteers came to the Color Run.
 Meglan said the students played a huge role in the event - they developed and proposed the recycling project to PTA, made posters and put together seedlings to plant trees.